Theory of Special Relativity: Using the Lorentz transform: length contraction, time dilation

 Finally, if you absolutely need transforms for the case of arbitrarily directed velocities, then here are the steps.
 Suppose $S'$ is moving with velocity $\vec{v}=(v_x,v_y,v_z)$ as measured in the $S$ frame, and frame $S$ is moving with velocity $-\vec{v}=(-v_x,-v_y,-v_z)$ as measured in the $S'$ frame.
 The trick is to introduce ``temporary'' frames $T$ and $T'$ which are stationary rotations of $S$ and $S'$, such that $T$ and $T'$ are moving relative to one another along the $x_T$ and $x_T'$ axes and the regular Lorentz transform applies.

-In step 1, we transform from $S$ to $T$, which is not moving with respect to $S$, but whose $x_T$ axis is directed along $\vec{v}$.
+In step 1, we transform from $S$ to $T$, which is not moving with respect to $S$, but whose $x_T$ axis is directed along $\vec{v}$; it is a stationary rotation.
 In step 2, we transform from $T$ to $T'$ using equation (\ref{eq_lorentz_final1}).
 In step 3, we rotate from $T'$ (in which $-x_T'$ axis is directed along $-\vec{v}$) to $S'$.
 Then you need to multiply the three matrices (rotation -- Lorentz transform -- rotation) to obtain the final equations on Wikipedia.